harness/developer-hub/docs/continuous-integration/shared/subscription-add-billing-admin.md

+### Add a billing admin

-Billing Admins can manage payments on the Harness Platform.
-To add a Billing Admin, use our [Role Based Access Control](/docs/platform/User-Management/add-users) and add the user with a role of **Billing Admin**.
+Billing admins are users that can manage payments on your Harness account.

+To add a billing admin, use Harness' [Role Based Access Control](/docs/platform/User-Management/add-users) to add a user with a **Billing Admin** role.